cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 Back to `chain-minimal`, you have to direct it to integrate your checkers module.
 It is known with the `github.com/alice/checkers` package, and located in a parallel folder.

-Direct it to the right dependency, so it does not look for it on `github.com`:
+Direct it to the right dependency, so it does not look for it on `github.com`, go to your `go.mod` and add:

 ```diff [go.mod]
 ...